Arbars/Jynx_gettext/README.md

 Jynx
 ====

-Emulator for the 1983 Camputers Lynx Microcomputer, written by Jonathan Markland.
+Fork of emulator for the 1983 Camputers Lynx Microcomputer, written by Jonathan Markland.

 Please refer to the readme.htm for installation instructions.